sebsebsebsebtimes4/PowerBI-Reports/README.md

 ```
 ## Clearance Stock Report with Images Data
-Clearance stock report is providing information of the leftover stock for wholesale merchandise management.
-Combining images with stock information let the merchandise managers decide which options to be sent to the business partners.
+The Clearance Stock Report provides information on leftover stock for wholesale merchandise management.
+By combining images with stock information, merchandise managers can decide which options to send to business partners.
 -
 ![alt text](clearance.png)
 -